novakmi/yangbuilder/README.md

 #Yangbuilder
-`yangbuilder` is Groovy builder for the Yang Modeling Lanuguage.
+`yangbuilder` is Groovy builder for the Yang Modeling Language.

 The Groovy `yang` model written in the `yangbuilder` can be very similar to the original `yang` syntax.
-On the orther hand, it can use power of a programming language (Groovy) - loops, conditions, functions with parameters, closures.
+On the other hand, it can use power of a programming language (Groovy) - loops, conditions, functions with parameters, closures.
 The Groovy support in development environments (`Eclipse`, `Intellij Idea`) makes data model editing faster (syntax highlighting, formatting, navigation).

-In addtion, there is a plugin for compact yang syntax, which can reduce the data model size.
+In addition, there is a plugin for compact yang syntax, which can reduce the data model size.
 Example (from the Yang tutorial):

     container timeout {